gifford-lab/GERV/kmm-launcher-ccm-covar/README.md

 Later variable assignment lines starting with `#` will override earlier ones.
 In the example above, `fos_run1` launches with a `quality` parameter of 0, but `ctcf_1` is launched with `quality` of 20 due to the later override line.

 #####Common arguments

-`bam_prefix`: the path to where bam files are stored.
-Launcher will look for *`bam_prefix`+bam_name*, where *bam_name* is each of the name specified after *experiment_name*.
-For instance, if we use example/covbinom.list, the launcher will look for */cluster/projects/wordfinder/bams/fos/bam1, /cluster/projects/wordfinder/bams/fos/bam2, /cluster/projects/wordfinder/bams/fos/bam3* for the job *fos_run1*
++ `bam_prefix`: The top folder of **ALL** the bam files used, including ChIP-seq and covaraites DNase-seq bams.

-`gbase`: path to where genome files are stored.
++ `gbase`: The folder where genome files are stored.
 Do not change if run within gifford lab.
 Currently only hg19 and mm10 are supported, and their genome datafile can be found on [GERV website](http://gerv.csail.mit.edu).

-`quality`: mapper quality cutoff, pick q=0 by default, q=20 if attempting to avoid repeat regions and other hard-to-map regions. q=0 was used in the GERV paper.

-`postfix`: postfix applied to jobs.
-Each job will go into a S3 bucket where they are separated into folders named *experiment_name+`postfix`*

-`bucket_name`: s3 bucket name.
-This should generally be your username / project name to avoid mixing multiple people's jobs. **Make sure your specified bucket name exists in s3 before starting!**

-`genome`: set to the organism genome.
++ `genome`: set to the organism genome.
 Currently only hg19 and mm10 are supported.

++ `quality`: mapper quality cutoff, pick q=0 by default, q=20 if attempting to avoid repeat regions and other hard-to-map regions. q=0 was used in the GERV paper.

++ `postfix`: postfix applied to jobs.
+Each job will go into a S3 bucket where they are separated into folders named `experiment_name+postfix`

++ `bucket_name`: s3 bucket name.
+This should generally be your username / project name to avoid mixing multiple people's jobs.

-`branch`: Use *glm_v2* for the full model.
++ `branch`: Use *glm_v2* for the full model.
 Use *no91* for the model without DNase-seq covariates.

-`covariate`: The path (relative to `bam_prefox`) of a list of experiments to use to predict the target experiment (ie DNase-seq predicting a ChIP).
-The launcher will look for *`bam_prefix`+bam_name*.
-For example, if we use example/covbinom.list, the launcher will look for covariate files at the location */cluster/projects/wordfinder/bams/dnase/bam1* and */cluster/projects/wordfinder/bams/dnase/bam2*.  **Don't include this parameter for the model without DNase-seq covariates.**
++ `covariate`: The path (relative to `bam_prefox`) of DNase-seq bams.

 #####Tweakable parameters

-`maxk`: Maximum kmer length to consider, 8 is generally good enough and the start of diminishing returns, and was used in the GERV paper.
++ `maxk`: Maximum kmer length to consider, 8 is generally good enough and the start of diminishing returns, and was used in the GERV paper.

-`k`: the window size.
++ `k`: the window size.
 The model looks within a `[-k,+k]` region around each Kmer match.
 Should be a multiple of RESOL. k=200 was used in the GERV paper.

-`read.max`: truncate input at read.max to avoid giant read-spikes from affecting model.
++ `read.max`: truncate input at read.max to avoid giant read-spikes from affecting model.
 Generally 5-10 is good for experiments in the < 1 billion read range.
 5 was used for the GERV paper.

-`resol`: the resolution at which parameters are stored. for example, if K=1000, RESOL=5, then the model fits 200 paremters, each representing 5 bases. **RESOL MUST BE ABLE TO DIVIDE K**. resol=1 was used in the GERV paper
++ `resol`: the resolution at which parameters are stored. for example, if K=1000, RESOL=5, then the model fits 200 paremters, each representing 5 bases. **RESOL MUST BE ABLE TO DIVIDE K**. resol=1 was used in the GERV paper

-`smooth.window`: smooth the input by this many bases before feeding into the model.
++ `smooth.window`: smooth the input by this many bases before feeding into the model.
 Useful for low-coverage experiments.
 Default of 10-20 is fine for all but extreme high or low coverage experiments.
 50 was used in the GERV paper.

-`kbeta`: window size for the prediction of target (ie ChIP) from covariate (ie DNase). **Don't include this parameter for model without DNase-seq covariates**.
++ `kbeta`: window size for the prediction of target (ie ChIP) from covariate (ie DNase). **Don't include this parameter for model without DNase-seq covariates**.
 200 was used in the GERV paper

+#### Things to note:

++ **Make sure your specified bucket name exists in s3 before starting!**

++ **All the path of the bam files should be relative to the folder specificied after `bam_prefix`**

++ **Don't include `kbeta` and `covariates` for the model without DNase-seq covariates.**